oscarvidalproject/oscarvidal.link/README.md

 # oscarvidal.link
 Personal Projects and Info
 Thank you for visiting!

-I am a AWS Cloud Architect in Training who
-Specialized in Health and Non-Profit Industries
+I am a Cloud Architect who enjoy Finance and Macro-Economics Specialized in Health and Non-Profit Industries